fgauna12/fgauna12.github.io/_posts/2020-04-02-install-iis-on-azure-vm-using-terraform.md

 hidden: false
 comments: false
 ---
 Creating a blank VM on Azure is easy, especially from the portal.
 Installing software and enabling features on each new VM can be time consuming, not to mention error-prone.
-Similar to [yesterday](https://gaunacode.com/provisioning-a-vm-with-an-azure-devops-deployment-group-agent-with-terraform), I will show how to install IIS on a Windows VM or VMSS using Terraform.
+Similar to [yesterday](https://gaunacode.com/provisioning-a-vm-with-an-azure-devops-deployment-group-agent-with-terraform), I will show how to install IIS on a Windows VM using Terraform.

 <!--more-->